wellingtoneacademy/moodle-mod_accredible/README.md

 This plugin enables you to issue dynamic, digital certificates or open badges on your Moodle instance.
 They act as a replacement for the PDF certificates normally generated for your courses.

+Here's a video showing a tutorial on how to install and start using the plugin: https://youtu.be/h0ORng5TBnU

 ## Example Output
 ![Example Digital Certificate](https://s3.amazonaws.com/accredible-cdn/example-digital-certificate.png)